 About one year ago, at a meeting in Perth, when it was presented to our colleague Professor Vedat Topsakal, and it caught his attention and he said, “We must do that in Antwerp.”
 It made things evolve quite rapidly, much more.
 I think it would not have been the case unless he was so determined that we would be able to do it.

-And it was only possible because of the application and the existence and availability of all these tools, together with a very intensive way of training in every step, up to the fact that the temporal bone of the anatomy of this patient was first mimicked in 3D printing, and then testing also out it in the particular anatomy of this patient—that I was quite confident.
+And it was only possible because of the application and the existence and availability of all these tools, together with a very intensive way of training in every step, up to the fact that the temporal bone of the anatomy of this patient was first mimicked in 3D printing, and then also testing out it in the particular anatomy of this patient—that I was quite confident.

 At the end the patient got a perfect cochlear implantation.
 And you can look upon that like sending a satellite to Mars.
 And it is, at very end, that you know whether, “Okay we landed correctly or not,” and this gives a very, very big satisfaction of course.